PET Permeability

 Introduction

-Yes, BetterBottle PET carboys are slightly more permeable than glass; however, it would be a mistake to assume that using a glass carboy will necessarily guarantee superior results.
-The minute traces of oxygen that penetrate BetterBottle PET carboys are incredibly difficult to measure and insignificant when compared with the amounts of oxygen diffusing through, or leaking past, many types of carboy caps and stoppers (especially silicone stoppers), liquid-filled air locks, and many types of flexible tubing.
-Moreover, oxygen diffuses into, and reacts with, wine and beer so quickly that removing a closure from a carboy, even briefly, for testing and making adjustments can allow a relatively large amount of oxygen to enter.
-Wine and beer essentially suck up oxygen.
-And racking from one open carboy to another open carboy with a siphon, a pretty standard approach when glass carboys are used, will add a great deal of oxygen in an uncontrolled manner.
+Breakthrough Technology - Exciting new instrumentation, has made it possible to measure oxygen concentrations as low as 0.001% in closed spaces, quickly and easily.
+BetterBottle is using this technology to measure the traces of oxygen that permeate through the walls of BetterBottle carboys as well as to determine how much oxygen permeates through or leaks by a wide variety of closures and air locks.
+Minute traces of oxygen do permeate through the walls of BetterBottle PET carboys; however, the amounts are less than recommended for micro-oxygenation (MOX) and insignificant when compared with the amounts of oxygen diffusing through, or leaking past, many types of carboy caps, stoppers (especially silicone stoppers), and liquid-filled air locks.
+Moreover, oxygen diffuses into, and reacts with, wine and beer so quickly that removing a closure from a carboy, even briefly, for testing and making adjustments can allow a large amount of oxygen to enter.
+And racking from one open carboy to another open carboy with a siphon, a more or less standard approach when glass carboys are used, will add an extraordinary amount of oxygen in an uncontrolled manner.
+The use of ported BetterBottle carboys and BetterBottle fttings drastically reduces, or eliminates, such oxygen contamination.

 1 Liu, R Y F. et al. Crystallinity and Oxygen Transport Properties of PET Bottle Walls.
 J. Applied Polymer Science.
 2004 Vol. 94,671-677 (Accessed 01/15/12)